 Best practices for effective cross functional work

 - Appoint a leader with overall project responsibility: Employees need to take ownership more than ever while working with other teams.
 Appoint a strong manager or employee to step up and take charge to drive the project forward.
 If not, your project might go astray.

 - Define a clear project outcome: It’s important to show individuals what they are working towards to create a sense of purpose, to feel rewarded and proud of their efforts.
 Define a clear business outcome with deadlines that will help keep teams on track.
 Consider creating a standard way to measure the impact of each cross-functional team to comprehend the impact and see improvements as they develop.

 - Use effective meeting tools: Providing a central environment like Fellow that allows tasks to be created and assigned to the appropriate people and groups is essential, especially for recurring cross-functional meetings.
 This creates transparency and keeps people on top of their tasks while promoting collaboration.

-Last but not least, according to Capterra’s analyst Ankita Singh, these are two tips for management to enable collaboration among multifunctional teams:
+According to Capterra’s analyst, Ankita Singh, these are two tips for management to enable collaboration among multifunctional teams: